Cosmetic surgeries on knots in $S^3$: Introduction

 Chirally cosmetic surgeries occur frequently for knots in $S^3$.
 For example, if $K$ is amphicheiral, then $S^3_{r}(K)\cong-S^3_{-r}(K)$ for any slope $r$.
 If $T$ is the right hand trefoil knot, then $S^3_{(18k+9)/(3k+1)}(T)\cong-S^3_{(18k+9)/(3k+2)}(T)$ for any nonnegative integer $k$ \cite{Mathieu}.

 On the other hand, purely cosmetic surgeries are very rare.
-In fact, the following conjecture was proposed in Kirby's Problem List \cite[Problem~1.81]{Kirby}.
+In fact, the following conjecture was proposed in Gordon's ICM talk \cite[Conjecture~6.1]{GordonICM} and Kirby's Problem List \cite[Problem~1.81 A]{Kirby}.

-\begin{conj}[Cosmetic Surgery Conjecture] Suppose $K$ is a knot in a closed oriented three-manifold $Y$ such that $Y-K$ is irreducible and not homeomorphic to the solid torus, then $K$ admits no purely cosmetic surgeries. \end{conj}
+\begin{conj}[Cosmetic Surgery Conjecture] Suppose $K$ is a knot in a closed oriented three-manifold $Y$ such that $Y-K$ is irreducible and not homeomorphic to the solid torus.
+If two different Dehn surgeries on $K$ are purely cosmetic, then there is a homeomorphism of $Y-K$ which takes one slope to the other. \end{conj}

 This conjecture is highly nontrivial even when $Y=S^3$.
 In \cite{GL}, Gordon and Luecke proved the famous Knot Complement Theorem, which can be interpreted as that there are no cosmetic surgeries if one of the two slopes is $\infty$.
 In \cite{BL}, Boyer and Lines proved the cosmetic surgery conjecture for any knot $K$ with $\Delta ''_K(1)\neq 0$.
 In recent years, Heegaard Floer homology \cite{OSzAnn1} became a powerful tool to study this conjecture.
 In \cite{OSzRatSurg}, Ozsv\'ath and Szab\'o proved that if $S^3_{r_1}(K)$ is homeomorphic to $S^3_{r_2}(K)$, then either $S^3_{r_1}(K)$ is an $L$--space or $r_1$ and $r_2$ have opposite signs.
 Moreover, when $S^3_{r_1}(K)$ is homeomorphic to $S^3_{r_2}(K)$ as oriented manifolds, Wu \cite{Wu} ruled out the case that $S^3_{r_1}(K)$ is an $L$--space, thus $r_1$ and $r_2$ must have opposite signs.
 In \cite{Wang}, Wang proved that genus $1$ knots in $S^3$ do not admit purely cosmetic surgeries.